AustinWise/TaxStuff/README.md

 NOTE: work in progress, not ready to be used by anyone for anything other than their own amusement.

-How hard could it be to clone TruboTax.
+How hard could it be to clone TruboTax?
 Quite hard, given the complexity of the tax code.
 So this is not really user-friendly.
 It is about on the level of [Free File Fillable Forms](https://www.irs.gov/e-file-providers/free-file-fillable-forms): it assumes you understand the tax code enough to know which forms you need to file.

 I was inspired by Robert Sesek's excellent [ustaxlib](https://github.com/rsesek/ustaxlib).

-Unlike ustaxlib and Open Tax Solver, this program defines its own file format and expression language for describing tax forms.
-The goal was constrain the the system from using arbitrary computation, to hopefully make the form definitions easier to comprehend and easier to implement correctly.
-At the same by providing a language and format tailored for tax forms, the forms can be more easily translated.
-I'm not sure this program really succeeds at either goal, as I have not implemented that many forms

-This program has the ability to file in PDFs with the result of computations.

 # Example